Santorini Hiking Trails

-Here is a list with the main hiking routes in Santorini.
+Here is a list of the main hiking routes in Santorini.

 There is a map for every route, with details about the difficulty, altitude, starting and finishing points as well as some photos from the hike.
-At the end of the article you will also find a few hiking tours in Santorini I would recommend if you are looking to book one.
+In this article you will also find a few hiking tours in Santorini I would recommend if you are looking to book one.

 Let's go for a walk around the island, shall we?

 To begin with, if you can’t be asked to read this whole article and you are just looking to go on a hiking tour in Santorini, here are the ones I would suggest.
 You can easily book one online by following the links below.

 Santorini Hiking Tours